VartikaBisht6197/SuREVizHeart/README.md

 Key details include:

 - **Predicted Alignment:**
-  Alignment of the TF with both reference (REF) and alternate (ALT) sequences, offering insights into binding behavior.
+  Alignment of the TF motif with both REF and ALT sequences, offering insights into binding behavior.

 - **Predicted Affinity Change:**
   Metrics showing how TF affinity is altered from REF to ALT, indicating